 “She has you there,” Twixit added.

 “Fine, I take your point, if only to speed this conversation up.
 Leaving you here is the best possible thing for our speed run Bombi.
 You’re in control of a Win State fort.
 That means whatever your minions confiscate belongs to us.
 Their nets are full of holes, but they cast them wide.
 So, you stay here and collect the goodies, and I’ll stop by whenever I can to pick them up and experiment.
-When the time comes that I think we’ll have a world record route, I’ll snag you and we’ll go become the most important beings to ever best the Lands of Shook and Cain!
+When the time comes where I think we’ll have a world record route, I’ll snag you and we’ll go become the most important beings to ever best the lands of Shook and Cain!
 Sound good?”

 “I was hoping for something a touch more adventurous,” Bombi said.
 “I don’t want to be stuck in this fort for my entire life.”